sj-griffin/neatnodes/docs/tutorial.md

 The simulation’s progress will be written to stdout as it runs.
 When the algorithm is complete, it will return a Genome object.
 A sample of the results produced by the genome and it’s fitness as a score out of 100 can also be seen on stdout.

 ![simulation-output.png](/images/simulation-output.png)

+Note that simulations take longer to run with larger data sets as there are more results to test.
+The DEPTH and POPULATION_SIZE parameters will also affect the time it takes to run each generation.

 ## Tuning Tips